Southeast Alaska Personal Use Groundfish Fishery

 • It is unlawful to buy, sell, trade, or barter fish or their parts taken under personal use regulations.

-• Bottomfish taken under personal use regulations may not be used as bait in a commercial fishery.
+• Groundfish taken under personal use regulations may not be used as bait in a commercial fishery.

-• Contact Glacier Bay National Park and Preserve prior to engaging in the state personal use bottomfish fishery within Glacier Bay National Park (907) 697-2230.
+• Contact Glacier Bay National Park and Preserve prior to engaging in the state personal use groundfish fishery within Glacier Bay National Park (907) 697-2230.

 Regulations Specific to Personal Use Sablefish Fishery

-In the Southeastern Alaska Area, personal use sablefish may be taken only as follows:
+In the Southeast Alaska Area, personal use sablefish may be taken only as follows:

 • A personal use fishing permit issued by the department is required to take sablefish; only one permit will be issued per household per year.

-• Permit holder or a household member listed on the permit must have permit in possession when fishing.
+• Permit holder or a household member listed on the permit must have a valid permit in possession when fishing.

 • The personal use annual limit is 50 sablefish per household permit.

-• No more than 200 personal use sablefish may be retained on board a vessel when four or more sablefish permit holders are present on board that vessel.
+• No more than 200 personal use sablefish may be retained on board a vessel when 4 or more sablefish permit holders are present on board that vessel.

 • A permit holder shall record fishing activity on the permit Fishing Report prior to leaving the fishing site.

-• A vessel or person on board a vessel commercial fishing for sablefish in the Northern Southeast Inside (NSEI) or Southern Southeast Inside (SSEI) Subdistrict may not operate subsistence or personal use longline gear for bottomfish from that vessel until all commercial sablefish are offloaded from the vessel.
+• A person on board a vessel from which fishing gear is used to take groundfish for subsistence or personal use in the NSEI or SSEI Subdistricts may not operate commercial fishing gear for groundfish from that vessel until all subsistence or personal use-taken groundfish are offloaded from the vessel.